nkabbara/nkabbara.github.io/docs/notes-on-meditation.md

 One common reaction to this is your mind visualizes you, as you usually perceive yourself, turning back to look back at you.
 Right before the turn is over, things get confused.
-How can _you_ turn back to look back at _you_ [^1]?
+How can _you_ turn back to look back at _you_?

 Another possible reaction that usually happens after you've become aware of the first one is your mind skips that visual turn.
-It realizes that there's no need to imaging a turn, since there's really nothing turning.
+It realizes that there's no need to imagine a turn, since there's really nothing turning.
-So it looks back instantly and usually lands at nothing.
-Just blankness.
+So it looks back instantly and usually lands on nothing.
+Just blankness[^1].

-These reaction have an essential insight: imaging _you_ turning back to see _you_ plants the seed of realizing that how you think of _you_ might be flawed.
-How can I look back to see I. Did I make copies of me to do this?
+These reactions have an essential insight: imagining _you_ turning back to see _you_ plants the seed of realizing that how you think of _you_ is a construct of the mind.
+How can I look back to see I?
+The blankness you see when you look hard enough is a signal that there's no _I_ to find.

-Then, staring at blankness, brings us closer to a deeper realization.
-It helps us realize that you, your identity and how you imaging yourself as an entity is a visualisation of the mind.
-It's just a construct like the imagined you turning back to look back at you.
-The blankness is a recognition that there's nothing there to find.
-There is no meditator to find.
-There is no _you_ there as you've though about how _you_ is.

 **So what?**

-One thing you can do with it is reconstruct your imagined _you_ in different ways to better match the world.
-Since now you know that your mind built this _you_ and it has parts that don't seem congruent with how things really are, you may start working on taking them out and replacing them with parts that fit better.
-The "re-imagine yourself" cliche is more real than we thought.
+Now that you know your mind built this [_you_](/how-are-you) and it has parts that don't seem congruent with how things really are, you may start working on taking them out and replacing them with parts that fit better.

 ## Shifting Your Center